 Enrolments

 The first step to take in attending Richmond Preschool is to fill in a Waiting List Form.
 You can either pop in and fill this out in person or fill out a form below.

-Your childs name will then be put on an waitlist.
+Your childs name will then be put on our waitlist.
 The majority of positions at preschool become available at the start of the new year.
-We will contact you in September the year prior to attendance to begin the enrolment process.
-If a position becomes available throughout the year we will contact the next child on the waiting list of offer a position.
+We will contact you in September the year prior to attendance to begin the enrolment process if you are eligible for a position.
+If a position becomes available throughout the year we will contact the next child on the waiting list to offer a position.

+Enrolments